PriyankGupta1995/GapShap_Chat_Application/README.md

 ## Structure<a name="Structure"></a>

-+ All app related components are present in app , public files(CSS, JS) stored in public directory.
++ All app related components are present in app , public files(CSS, JS) stored in public directory and views(EJS) in views directory.
 + The routes have been placed in app/routes.
 They interact with managers to handle the client requests.
 + Managers in turn rely upon Dao for database operations.
 + Utils directory contains utility functions for hashing , tokenizing.